-Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity be disclosed in this management letter.
-The official title of the entity is City of Hialeah Educational Academy, Inc.
+Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
+The official title and the school code assigned by the Florida Department of Education of the entity are City of Hialeah Educational Academy, Inc. and 7262, respectively.